openstack-archive/astara/doc/source/orchestrator.rst

         a Neutron router is deleted or via explicit operator tools.

-    :ClearError: After a (configurable) number of ``nova boot`` failures, Neutron routers are automatically transitioned into a cooldown ``ERROR`` state (so that :py:mod:`astara` will not continue to boot them forever; this is to prevent further exasperation of failing hypervisors).
+    :ClearError: After a (configurable) number of ``nova boot`` failures, Neutron routers are automatically transitioned into a cool down ``ERROR`` state (so that :py:mod:`astara` will not continue to boot them forever; this is to prevent further exasperation of failing hypervisors).
 This state transition is utilized to add routers back into management after issues